oktadev/okta-blog/_source/_posts/2020-06-29-aspnet-core-mongodb.md

 This adds actions for logging in and logging out that can then be used by the application to facilitate authentication with Okta.

-Finally, you’ll add navigation so that users can get to all this cool stuff!
+Finally, you'll add navigation so that users can get to all this cool stuff!
 In the `Views/Shared` folder add a file called `_LoginPartial.cshtml`.
 This will be the partial view that contains navigation and display elements for authentication routes:

 ```html
 @if (User.Identity.IsAuthenticated)